Rockgecko/chronotopic/frontend/README.md

 - **Location-based Swimlanes**: Events are organized in horizontal lanes by location
 - **Event Blocks**:
-  - Color-coded by story
+  - Color-coded based on event type
   - Automatically stacked when overlapping (max 3 layers)
   - Shows event name, dates, and location
   - Hover for detailed information
+  - Click to focus on a specific event (reduces opacity for text on other events)

 ### Story Connections

-- **Story Lines**: Connecting lines between related events
+- **Story Lines**: Connecting lines between related events, coloured based on story
-- **Dynamic Filtering**: Toggle story visibility with filter buttons
+- **Dynamic Filtering**: Toggle story visibility with the story filter (multi-select)
 - **Interactive Highlighting**:
   - Hover over events to highlight related story connections
   - Other story lines fade to help focus attention